QMonkey/monkey-vim/README.md

 ```
 f       Search two character and jump to specific word
 F       Same as f, but in reverse direction
-t       Search one character and jump (press t again) to specific word
-T       Same as t, but in reverse direction
 ```

 #### 3.6 Code searcher for project: [Ack.vim](https://github.com/mileszs/ack.vim)